-While I know some people who follow traditional wedding practices very closely disagree with me here, I genuinely believe no one has to give a speech if they really don’t want to.
+I believe no one has to give a speech if they really don’t want to.

 Things to consider

-Interested in 7 speech delivery tips for your maid of honour speech?
+Interested in 7 speech delivery tips for your maid of honor speech?
 Check out the blog!

 2. Are you afraid that your speech won’t sound good?

 If the fear is coming from insecurity about your ability to write a good speech, then there are some ways to overcome this fear!
 There are many blogs online that teach people how to write wedding speeches.
-There are templates you can purchase to help you get started, and there are even professional wedding speech writers (like me) who will help you write a speech from the heart.
+There are templates you can purchase to help you get started.
+And there are even professional wedding speech writers who will help you write a speech from the heart.

 3. Are you afraid you don’t have the time to commit to another duty?